taylorleese/google-app-engine-jappstart/README.txt

 Copyright (C) 2010 Taylor Leese (tleese22@gmail.com)

+jappstart is a Java framework for Google App Engine built on Spring, Spring Security, and Sitemesh.
+The project aims to be the starting point for Google App Engine Java applications.
+It's not a framework in the traditional sense -- rather it is designed to provide a solid foundation for GAE/Java applications that can be easily extended by developers.

 jappstart is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or